MercierCharles/MercierCharles.github.io/research.md

     style="width:100%; height:70vh; border:none;">
 </iframe>

-Using this graph, we can identify the top five most problematic cluster pairs.
+From this, we identify the top five conflict-heavy cluster pairs—the types of communities that most often clash:

+1.

+2.

+3.

+4.

+5.

-One potential intervention: **reduce or modify cross-cluster exposure** for community pairs that consistently generate toxicity.
+A potential platform intervention: limit or reshape cross-cluster exposure for pairs that produce consistently toxic interactions.

 ---

 ## 4. Thematic Features: Is All Negativity the Same?

 Constructive disagreement is healthy; toxicity is not.

 Research (from the original paper) suggests that even mildly negative crossposts can produce mini-echo chambers in the comment section.

 So simply encouraging “idea exchange” isn’t enough.

-Linguistic profiling reveals strong thematic and emotional signatures across posts.
-Comment-level sentiment (e.g., VADER, LIWC) identifies the degree of hostility in negative crossposts.

-We should use these two to figure out what pairs of subreddit/cluster interactions are toxic and what aren't.
+However, negativity is not monolithic.
+Some negative posts are:

+- Sarcastic but constructive

+- Critical but thoughtful

+- Outright hostile

+- Coordinated attacks

+Using linguistic profiling (sentiment models, LIWC-style categories), we separate constructive disagreement from toxic confrontation.

 ### Graphs